zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ### Create AI agents

-Now you're ready to create your agent!
-In this exercise, you'll build an Incident Manager agent that can analyze service log files, identify potential issues, and recommend resolution actions or escalate issues when necessary.
-You'll also create a devops agent will take the resolution recommendation from the incident manager agent and invoke the necessary function to resolve the issue.
+Now you're ready to create the  agents for your multi-agent solution!
 Let's get started!

 1. Enter the following command to edit the **agent_chat.py** file:

     ```
    code agent_chat.py
     ```

+1. Review the code in the file, noting that it contains:
+    - Constants that define the names and instructions for your two agents.
+    - A **main** function where most of the code to implement your multi-agent solution will be added.
+    - A **SelectionStrategy** class which you'll use to implement the logic required to determine which agent should be selected for each turn in the conversation.
+    - An **ApprovalTerminationStrategy** class, which you'll use to implement the logic needed to determine when the conversation to end.
+    - A **DevopsPlugin** class that contains functions to perform devops operations.
+    - A **LogFilePlugin** class that contains functions to read and write log files.

+    First, you'll create the *Incident Manager* agent, which will analyze service log files, identify potential issues, and recommend resolution actions or escalate issues when necessary.

 1. Note the **INCIDENT_MANAGER_INSTRUCTIONS** string.
-These are the instructions you'll provide to your agent.
+These are the instructions for your agent.

-1. Add the following code under the comment **Create the incident manager agent on the Azure AI agent service**
+1. In the **main** function, find the comment **Create the incident manager agent on the Azure AI agent service**, and add the following code to create an Azure AI Agent.

     ```python
    # Create the incident manager agent on the Azure AI agent service
    incident_agent_definition = await client.agents.create_agent(
        model=ai_agent_settings.model_deployment_name,
        name=INCIDENT_MANAGER,
        instructions=INCIDENT_MANAGER_INSTRUCTIONS
    )
     ```

     This code creates the agent definition on your Azure AI Project client.

-1. Add the following code under the comment **Create a Semantic Kernel agent for the Azure AI incident manager agent**
+1. Find the comment **Create a Semantic Kernel agent for the Azure AI incident manager agent**, and add the following code to create a Semantic Kernel agent based on the Azure AI Agent definition.

     ```python
    # Create a Semantic Kernel agent for the Azure AI incident manager agent
    agent_incident = AzureAIAgent(
        client=client,
        definition=incident_agent_definition,
        plugins=[LogFilePlugin()]
    )
     ```

     This code creates the Semantic Kernel agent with access to the **LogFilePlugin**.
 This plugin allows the agent to read the log file contents.

+    Now let's create the second agent, which will respnd to issues and perform DevOps operations to resolve them.

-1. Take a moment to observe the **DEVOPS_ASSISTANT_INSTRUCTIONS** string.
-These are the instructions you'll provide to the new devops assistant agent.
+1. At the top of the code file, take a moment to observe the **DEVOPS_ASSISTANT_INSTRUCTIONS** string.
+These are the instructions you'll provide to the new DevOps assistant agent.

-1. Add the following code under the comment **Create the devops agent on the Azure AI agent service**
+1. Find the comment **Create the devops agent on the Azure AI agent service**, and add the following code to create an Azure AI Agent definition:

     ```python
    # Create the devops agent on the Azure AI agent service
    devops_agent_definition = await client.agents.create_agent(
        model=ai_agent_settings.model_deployment_name,
        name=DEVOPS_ASSISTANT,
        instructions=DEVOPS_ASSISTANT_INSTRUCTIONS,
    )
     ```

-1. Add the following code under the comment **Create a Semantic Kernel agent for the devops Azure AI agent**
+1. Find the comment **Create a Semantic Kernel agent for the devops Azure AI agent**, and add the following code to create a Semantic Kernel agent based on the Azure AI Agent definition.

     ```python
    # Create a Semantic Kernel agent for the devops Azure AI agent
    agent_devops = AzureAIAgent(
        client=client,
        definition=devops_agent_definition,
        plugins=[DevopsPlugin()]
    )
     ```

-    The **DevopsPlugin** allows the agent to perform mock devops tasks, such as restarting the service or rolling back a transaction.
+    The **DevopsPlugin** allows the agent to simulate devops tasks, such as restarting the service or rolling back a transaction.

 ### Define group chat strategies

-In this task, you define approval and selection strategies that guide the AI agent collaboration.
-The **ApprovalTerminationStrategy** helps signal when the goal is complete.
-The **SelectionStrategy** identifies which agent should take the next turn.
-Once the strategies are in place, you can create and run your AI agent group chat.
-Let's get started!

-1. Locate the **ApprovalTerminationStrategy** class located above the **main** method.

-1. Add the following code under the comment **End the chat if the agent has indicated there is no action needed**:
+INow you need to provide the logic used to determine which agent should be selected to take the next turn in a conversation, and when the conversation should be ended.

+Let's start with the **SelectionStrategy**, identifies which agent should take the next turn.

+1. In the **SelectionStrategy** class (below the **main** function), find the comment **Select the next agent that should take the next turn in the chat**, and add the following code to define a selection function:

     ```python
-    async def should_agent_terminate(self, agent, history):
-        """Check if the agent should terminate."""
-        return "no action needed" in history[-1].content.lower()
-    ```

-    The kernel invokes this function after the agent's response to determine if the completion criteria is complete.
-In this case, the goal is met when the incident manager responds with "No action needed."
-This phrase is defined in the incident manager agent instructions.

-1. Locate the **SelectionStrategy** class located above the **main** method.

-1. Add the following code under the comment **Select the next agent that should take the next turn in the chat**:

-    ```python
    async def select_agent(self, agents, history):
        """"Check which agent should take the next turn in the chat."""

        # The Incident Manager should go after the User or the Devops Assistant
        if (history[-1].name == DEVOPS_ASSISTANT or history[-1].role == AuthorRole.USER):
            agent_name = INCIDENT_MANAGER
            return next((agent for agent in agents if agent.name == agent_name), None)

        # Otherwise it is the Devops Assistant's turn
        return next((agent for agent in agents if agent.name == DEVOPS_ASSISTANT), None)
     ```

-    This code runs on every turn to determine which agent should respond.
-Now you're ready to initiate the agent group chat!
+    This code runs on every turn to determine which agent should respond, checking the chat history to see who last responded.

+    Now let's implement the **ApprovalTerminationStrategy** class to help signal when the goal is complete and the conversation can be ended.

-1. In the main method, under the comment **Add the agents to a group chat with a custom termination and selection strategy** add the following code to create the group chat:
+1. In the **ApprovalTerminationStrategy** class, find the comment **End the chat if the agent has indicated there is no action needed**, and add the following code to define the termination function:

     ```python
+   async def should_agent_terminate(self, agent, history):
+       """Check if the agent should terminate."""
+       return "no action needed" in history[-1].content.lower()
+    ```

+    The kernel invokes this function after the agent's response to determine if the completion criteria is complete.
+In this case, the goal is met when the incident manager responds with "No action needed."
+This phrase is defined in the incident manager agent instructions.

+### Implement the group chat

+Now that you have two agents, and strategies to help them take turns and end a chat, you can implement the group chat.

+1. Back up in the main function, find the comment **Add the agents to a group chat with a custom termination and selection strategy**, and add the following code to create the group chat:

+    ```python
    # Add the agents to a group chat with a custom termination and selection strategy
    chat = AgentGroupChat(
        agents=[agent_incident, agent_devops],
        termination_strategy=ApprovalTerminationStrategy(
            agents=[agent_incident],
            maximum_iterations=10,
            automatic_reset=True
        ),
        selection_strategy=SelectionStrategy(agents=[agent_incident,agent_devops]),
    )
     ```

     In this code, you create an agent group chat object with the incident manager and devops agents.
 You also define the termination and selection strategies for the chat.
 Notice that the **ApprovalTerminationStrategy** is tied to the incident manager agent only, and not the devops agent.
-This makes it so the incident manager agent is responsible for signaling the end of the chat.
+This makes the incident manager agent is responsible for signaling the end of the chat.
 The **SelectionStrategy** includes all agents that should take a turn in the chat.

     Note that the automatic reset flag will automatically clear the chat when it ends.
 This way, the agent can continue analyzing the files without the chat history object using too many unnecessary tokens.

-1. Add the following code under the comment **Append the current log file to the chat**:
+1. Find the comment **Append the current log file to the chat**, and add the following code to add the most recently read log file text to the chat:

     ```python
    # Append the current log file to the chat
    await chat.add_chat_message(logfile_msg)
    print()
     ```

-1. Add the following code under the comment **Invoke a response from the agents**:
+1. Find the comment **Invoke a response from the agents**, and add the following code to invoke the group chat:

     ```python
    # Invoke a response from the agents
    async for response in chat.invoke():
        if response is None or not response.name:
            continue
        print(f"{response.content}")
     ```

-1. Let's check that everything is as it should be.
-Review your **main** method to check that it is similar to the following:

-    ```python
-    # Clear the console
-    os.system('cls' if os.name=='nt' else 'clear')

-    ai_agent_settings = AzureAIAgentSettings.create()

-    async with (
-        DefaultAzureCredential(
-            exclude_environment_credential=True,
-            exclude_managed_identity_credential=True) as creds,
-        AzureAIAgent.create_client(credential=creds) as client,
-    ):

-        # Create the incident manager agent on the Azure AI agent service
-        incident_agent_definition = await client.agents.create_agent(
-            model=ai_agent_settings.model_deployment_name,
-            name=INCIDENT_MANAGER,
-            instructions=INCIDENT_MANAGER_INSTRUCTIONS,

-        )

-        # Create a Semantic Kernel agent for the Azure AI incident manager agent
-        agent_incident = AzureAIAgent(
-            client=client,
-            definition=incident_agent_definition,
-            plugins=[LogFilePlugin()]
-        )

-        # Create the copy writer agent on the Azure AI agent service
-        devops_agent_definition = await client.agents.create_agent(
-            model=ai_agent_settings.model_deployment_name,
-            name=DEVOPS_ASSISTANT,
-            instructions=DEVOPS_ASSISTANT_INSTRUCTIONS,
-        )

-        # Create a Semantic Kernel agent for the devops Azure AI agent
-        agent_devops = AzureAIAgent(
-            client=client,
-            definition=devops_agent_definition,
-            plugins=[DevopsPlugin()]
-        )

-        # Add the agents to a group chat with a custom termination and selection strategy
-        chat = AgentGroupChat(
-            agents=[agent_incident, agent_devops],
-            termination_strategy=ApprovalTerminationStrategy(agents=[agent_incident], maximum_iterations=10, automatic_reset=True),
-            selection_strategy=SelectionStrategy(agents=[agent_incident,agent_devops]),
-        )

-        for filename in os.listdir("sample_logs"):
-            logfile_msg = ChatMessageContent(role=AuthorRole.USER, content=f"USER > sample_logs/{filename}")
-            # Append the current log file to the chat
-            await chat.add_chat_message(logfile_msg)
-            print()

-            try:
-                # Invoke a response from the agents
-                async for response in chat.invoke():
-                    if response is None or not response.name:
-                        continue
-                    print(f"{response.content}")

-            except Exception as e:
-                print(f"Error during chat invocation: {e}")
-    ```
+    This is the code that triggers the chat.
+Since the log file text has been added as a message, the selection strategy will determine which agent should read and respond to it and then the conversation will continue between the agents until the conditions of the termination strategy are met or the maximum number of iterations is reached.

-1. Use the **CTRL+S** command to save your changes to the code file and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.
+1. Use the **CTRL+S** command to save your changes to the code file.
+You can keep it open (in case you need to edit the code to fix any errors) or use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

 ### Sign into Azure and run the app